darkpalacestudio/manuals/chameleon/manual/04_controls.md

 ![](assets/details_footer.png)
 </div>

-Shared across all DarkPalace Studio plugins, the footer component contains a set of controls that enhance the workflow such as flipping the phase/polarity, enabling delta/diff mode and even a global dry/wet mix.
+Shared across all Darkpalace Studio plugins, the footer component contains a set of controls that enhance the workflow such as flipping the phase/polarity, enabling delta/diff mode and even a global dry/wet mix.